obtuse-triangle/logisim-evolution-ko/README.md

 extracted exe file.

 Windows and Mac versions will work only on Windows or Mac.
-The platform-independent JAR file should work on any platform, but requires that Java version 11 or above be installed separately (the AdoptOpenJDK version available [here](https://adoptopenjdk.net/releases.html?variant=openjdk11&jvmVariant=hotspot) is one possible choice).
+The platform-independent JAR file should work on any platform, but requires that Java version 11 or above be installed separately (Java version 17 is recommended; the Adoptium project's Temurin OpenJDK 17 available [here](https://adoptium.net/) is one possible choice).
 To run the JAR file, open a command line (or Mac Terminal or Windows CMD.exe prompt) and type `java -jar logisim-evolution-4.0.4hc.jar` from within the directory where you have downloaded the JAR file.